Key Points

 How long should a bear market last?

 Historically, bear markets in the U.S. have varied widely in duration.
 On average, bear markets have lasted around one year.
-The duration can be influenced by numerous factors, including the severity of the economic downturn and the actions taken by policymakers to address the crisis.
-Some bear markets have been shorter, lasting several months, while others have extended for more than two years.
+Numerous factors, including the economic downturn's severity and policymakers' actions, can influence its duration.
+Some bear markets have been shorter, lasting several months.
+In contrast, others have extended for more than two years.

 What are the stages of the bull and bear market?